philip82148/cpp-dump/README.md

 This macro enables `cpp_dump()` to print any type with specified members.
 This macro doesn't require the user type to be accessible from the top level (or even the type name).

-However, if you do not use this macro carefully, it might cause ambiguous function call errors.
-Moreover, the errors are never reported due to SFINAE, and the user type will remain unsupported.

-If you use this macro only once, it won't cause ambiguous function call errors.
+If you use this macro two or more times, you need to be careful of ambiguous function call errors.
+If such an error occurs, it won't be reported due to SFINAE.
 [See Full Example Code](./readme/user-defined-class2.cpp)

 ```cpp